auto-ssl/lua-resty-auto-ssl/README.md

 - **`allow_domain`**
   *Default:* `function(domain) return false end`

-  A function that determines whether the incoming SNI domain should automatically issue a new SSL certificate.
+  A function that determines whether the incoming domain should automatically issue a new SSL certificate.

   By default, resty-auto-ssl will not perform any SSL registrations until you define the `allow_domain` function.
 You may return `true` to handle all possible domains, but be aware that bogus SNI hostnames can then be used to trigger an indefinite number of SSL registration attempts (which will be rejected).
 A better approach may be to whitelist the allowed domains in some way.